-- due to shortcomings of the instrument (such as defective or worn parts, ageing or effects of the environment on the instrument) - In general, systematic errors can be subdivided into static and dynamic errors. - Static caused by limitations of the measuring device or the physical laws governing its behavior. - Dynamic caused by the instrument not responding very fast enough to follow the changes in a measured variable.

-- 3 types of systematic error :(i) Instrumental error

-(ii) Environmental error

-(iii) Observational error
+- 2. Systematic Error: due to shortcomings of the instrument (such as defective or worn out parts, ageing effects or environment effects) - In general, systematic errors can be subdivided into static and dynamic errors. - Static caused by limitations of the measuring device or the physical laws governing its behavior. - Dynamic caused by the instrument not responding very fast enough to follow the changes in a measured variable. - 3 types of systematic error :- - (i) Instrumental error - (ii) Environmental error - (iii) Observational error